Theoretical study of reflection spectroscopy for superconducting quantum parametrons: Model

 We develop a theory to obtain the reflection coefficient for parametrons.
 Our method is similar to that in Ref.~\cite{Koshino2013} developed for a driven three-level system.
 We consider a system composed of a parametron attached to a transmission line (TL) as depicted in figure~\ref{model_2_27_18}(a).
 An incoming and an outgoing microwaves propagate in the same TL.
 The parametron is pumped by an external oscillating magnetic flux $\Phi(t)$.

 Hamiltonian of the system is given by

 where the first line is Hamiltonian of the parametron under a pump field~\cite{Wang2019} (see \ref{Hamiltonian of a parametron} for derivation), and the second line is Hamiltonian of the eigenmodes of the TL and the coupling between the modes and the parametron.
+The third line is Hamiltonian of the eigenmodes representing a loss channel and their coupling to the parametron.
+The decay to the channel represents the internal decay of the parametron.
 The second term in the right-hand side of equation~(\ref{H_6_6_17}) gives rise to an anharmonic term in a rotating frame as shown later.
 The third term originates from the pump field $\Phi(t)$.
 Here, $\beta$ and $\omega_p$ are the amplitude and the angular frequency of the pump field, respectively.
-The annihilation operator of the parametron and those of the eigenmodes of the TL with the wave number $k$ are denoted by $a$ and $b_k$, respectively.
-The decay rate to the TL and the phase velocity in the TL are denoted by $\kappa_{\rm ex}$ and $v_b$, respectively.
+The annihilation operator of the parametron and those of the eigenmodes of the TL (loss channel) with the wave number $k$ are denoted by $a$ and $b_k$ ($c_k$), respectively.
+The decay rate to the TL (loss channel) and the phase velocity in the TL (loss channel) are denoted by $\kappa_{\rm ex}$ ($\kappa_{\rm int}$) and $v_b$ ($v_c$), respectively.
+Hereafter, we assume $v_c=v_b$.